 What is Vermeil?

 Vermeil is produced by coating sterling silver with carat gold.
 Gold is usually 18k or pure 24k gold.
 To be considered vermeil, the gold must be at least 10k and have a minimum gold thickness of 2.5 microns on all surfaces.
 A Vermeil piece of jewellery is made entirely of precious metals which gives the piece a central value.
-Vermeil jewellery should maintain the look of yellow gold for many years.
+Vermeil jewellery should maintain the look of yellow gold for many years but require care and regular polishing and cleaning.

 What is Gold Filled?